 16 Topsfield Road, the Joseph Peatfield house and nursery (1877) - In 1846 Joseph Peatfield bought about seven acres bounded by Topsfield Road and the Ipswich River and planted a nursery in a part of this purchase.

-John W. Newman house, 10 Riverbank Lane (c 1880) - The Ipswich Directory of 1896 shows John W. Newman as the owner of a Hardware store, and a painter.
+10 Riverbank Lane, the John W. Newman house (c 1880) - The Ipswich Directory of 1896 shows John W. Newman as the owner of a Hardware store, and a painter.
 Hannah Ellen Lord, b.
 July 28, 1844, Ipswich, married John W. Newman on June 14, 1868.
 Sources: Recollections of a Childhood by Arthur Lord The Agawam manual and directory: […]

 280 High Street, the Charles and Fostina Guilford house (1880) - Charles and Fostina Guilford were wed at Ipswich on July 28, 1878.
 Daniel S. Appleton built the house in 1879 and sold it to Charles, a farmer, the following year.
 The building remained in the Guilford family into the 20th Century.